visgl/loaders.gl/dev-docs/RFCs/v2.0/loader-auto-detection-rfc.md

 ## Enhanced Type Detection

-When autoselecting a loader, the `load` and `parse` functions should be supplied with contextual information.
+When autoselecting a loader, the `parse` (and sometimes `load`) functions should be supplied with contextual information.

+Depending on how `parse` is called, contextual information may be available:
-- The standard fetch `Response` object allows `headers` and `url` to be queried.
+- The standard `fetch` `Response` object allows `url` and `headers` (in which MIME type might be present) to be queried.
-- Loaders.gl provides fetch response objects for `File` and `Blob` objects, providing a uniform interface to such classes.
+- The loaders.gl `fetchFile` function returns `fetch` `Response` objects for `File` and `Blob` objects, providing a uniform interface to such classes.

-- But for raw arrayBuffers, strings and asyncIterators, the url, MIME type or type needs to be supplied.
+However, when `parse*()` is called with raw arrayBuffers, strings and asyncIterators, the url and/or MIME type may need to be supplied.

-### Proposal 1a: Add more fields to options
+### Proposal 1a: Add type fields to options object

-Allow the
+Allow the app to pass in `url` and `mimeType`

 ```js
 import {parse, Response} from '@loaders.gl/core';
 const data = await parse(arrayBuffer, {url, mimeType}));
 ```

-### Proposal 1b: Provide a mock Response class for annotating a file:
+### Proposal 1b: Use (a mock) Response class for annotating a file:

 ```js
 import {parse, Response} from '@loaders.gl/core';
 const data = await parse(new Response({arrayBuffer, url, mimeType}));
 ```

-An issue could be if we wanted to override the headers and or url of an actual `Response` object.
+If we wanted to override the headers and or url of an actual `Response` object, we may need a way to clone and modify.

-### MIME types

-- HTTP Response Headers and Files/Blobs can contain MIME types, and these could be used to help select the appropriate loader.

-### Proposal: Binary type sniffing
+### Proposal: Binary type sniffing on ArrayBuffers and Strings (Implemented)

 - Many binary formats start with a few magic bytes, simply having code that checks for these.

 The `test` field of the loader can be set to a string, which is then assume to be a magic string that must be equal to the first bytes in the file.

+### Proposal: Binary type sniffing on AsyncIterators

 A complication is streaming, where we need a mechanism to peek into the first array buffer chunk of the stream and then put it back.
 A custom async iterator wrapper could handle this.